 Our Hebrew curriculum concentrates on prayer literacy — decoding of the Hebrew language, fluency in reading, and familiarity with the meaning of the prayers — as well as an understanding of the structure of the prayer service.

 T’filah (prayer) is an important component of our curriculum.
-Each Sunday, students join together with the Cantor to practice and extend classroom learning about prayer while actively engaged in age-appropriate services.
+Each Sunday, students join together with the Cantor for spirited singing and active exploration of age-appropriate worship, extending classroom learning about prayer.

 A child’s education is a family affair.
 In the course of the year, there are several family programs at each grade level centered around Shabbat, holiday observances, and subjects integral to your child’s curriculum.
 The goal of these programs is to provide opportunities for adult learning as well as parent/child interaction.
 Your participation with your child is very important and learning as a family is fun with our community!